8446 Court Alternative Specialist 1

 Note: Falsifying one’s education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.

-Certification Rule: The certification rule for the eligible list resulting from this examination will be the Rule of 10 Scores (RO10).
-Departments may conduct additional selection processes to make final hiring decisions.
+The certification rule for the eligible list resulting from this examination will be Rule of Three Scores (RO3).
+Additional selection processes may be conducted by the hiring department prior to making final hiring decisions.